 \section{Conclusion}

-In this paper, a new semi-supervised learning method based on complementary consistency training is proposed for 3D left atrial image segmentation.
-The method makes efficient use of unlabeled data by using complementary information for consistency training.
-We construct two complementary auxiliary models, one focusing more on high-resolution detailed information and the other on high-level semantic information.
-The auxiliary models generate pseudo labels with complementary information, which in turn are trained for consistency with the main model.
-In the training process, on the one hand, the complementary auxiliary models are encouraged to help the main model generate high-quality segmentation results.
-On the other hand, the main model is encouraged to help the complementary auxiliary model generate more plausible pseudo labels.
-By comparing with the latest methods, CC-Net which was proposed in this paper achieves the best segmentation performance on the 2018 Atrial Segmentation Challenge dataset.
+This paper proposes a novel semi-supervised learning method based on complementary consistency for 3D left atrial image segmentation.
+The method constructs complementary model perturbations from a complementary information perspective, and efficiently utilizes unlabeled data through consistency training with complementary information.
+Two complementary auxiliary models are constructed, one focusing on high-resolution detail information and the other on high-level semantic information.
+These auxiliary models generate pseudo-labels with complementary information, which are used in consistency training with the main model.
+During training, the complementary auxiliary models are encouraged to help the main model generate high-quality segmentation results, while the main model is encouraged to help the auxiliary models generate more reliable pseudo-labels.
+Compared with current advanced methods, CC-Net, proposed in this paper, achieves the best semi-supervised segmentation performance on two datasets.